 Bank loans with a repayment on demand clause are included in the "Repayable on demand or less than six months" time band in the above maturity analysis.
-As at 31 December 2021, the aggregate carrying amounts of these bank loans amounted to RMB250,286,000 (2020: RMB172,276,000).
+As at 31 December 2022, the aggregate carrying amounts of these bank loans amounted to RMB276,562,000 (2021: RMB250,286,000).
 Taking into account the Group's financial position, the management of the Group does not believe that it is probable that the banks will exercise their discretionary rights to demand immediate repayment.
-The management believes that such bank loans will be repaid within two years (2020: within three years) after the end of the reporting period in accordance with the scheduled repayment dates set out in the loan agreements, details of which are set out in the table below:
+The management believes that such bank loans will be repaid within one to two years (2021: within two years) after the end of the reporting period in accordance with the scheduled repayment dates set out in the loan agreements, details of which are set out in the table below: